 Let’s look into how you can attract the right talent from the start, so you don’t need to hire for the same position in a few months’ time again.
 We have invested in building extensive talent pools in our specialised disciplines so we can connect you with the right people for your business.

-Before we start, here’s a quick overview of why we know what works and what doesn’t when attracting and keeping talent.
+Before we start, here’s a quick overview of why we know what does and what doesn’t work when attracting and keeping talent.

-While some quantitative questions were posed, we primarily employed open-ended questions to gather rich qualitative data that resulted in more diversity of thought and themes, versus a predetermined set of options to respond to.
+While some quantitative questions were posed, we primarily asked open-ended questions to gather rich qualitative data that resulted in more diversity of thought and themes.

 - CEOs and other C-suite leaders